FrankVal/Iberian-sandgrouse/README.md

    Compute regional trajectories and summaries (e.g., by administrative regions / reporting units).

 6. **`scripts/06_fpca-glmm.R`**
-   FPCA of demographic curves and GLMM modelling of persistence/extinction responses.
+   FPCA and GLMM modelling of persistence/extinction responses.

 > **Tip:** Scripts are designed to be run sequentially.
 If you re-run only later scripts, ensure the expected outputs from earlier steps exist.